Opening a bank account in Cambodia: An overview

 Requirements for opening a business bank account

-The following documents are necessary to open a bank account in Cambodia:
+The following necessary papers are necessary to open a bank account in Cambodia

 - Company incorporation certificate